araminian/k8s-preview/README.md

 This guide is designed for local Kubernetes clusters like Minikube, but don't let that stop you—it'll work on any Kubernetes cluster that's willing to play along.

+> **Quick start option:** You can use [Killercoda](https://killercoda.com/armin-aminian/scenario/cost-effective-k8s-preview) for a faster experience with no local setup required.
+However, I recommend testing on a local Minikube cluster for the best learning experience.

 ### The Big Picture

 Here's how everything fits together: